 Master's (MBA & Specialized)

 Courses offered by the Department of Business Law and Ethics are an important part of the full-time MBA curriculum.
 All first-year MBA students take a 15-week Kelley Foundations Core, also known as X504.
 The Critical Thinking course, taught by Business Law and Ethics faculty, is a key component of the core.
+All full-time MBA students must also take L507, Law and Ethics for Business Leaders.

 In addition, full-time MBA students are welcome to take the following elective courses from our department.